 You’ll also be able to expand your horizons in a number of directions.
 Two of the top areas to scope out are futures betting and props.
 Futures are wagers that require a long-term view, while props open the doors to more wagering opportunities on games.
 For the futures market, top options include placing wagers in advance on the winners of the following big games and events:

 You can also place wagers on things like the winners of the next Masters or Wimbledon for golf or tennis.
 Futures odds come out well in advance of the events and will remain active from there.
 You can make a single call on who you think will win or spread out the risk by making multiple selections.

 Prop bets are basically like having some side action on a game.
 They’re based on things that may or may not happen as a contest plays out from a team, game or player perspective.
 Player props are among the most popular choices and revolve around individual accomplishments.
 Here are some examples:

-- How many total TDs for Baker Mayfield — over/under 2.5?
+- How many total TDs for Nick Chubb — over/under 0.5?

 - Will Joey Votto hit a home run — yes/no?

 - Who will have more points plus assists — Collin Sexton or Russell Westbrook?

 You’ll find the available props for a contest by clicking on the individual game listings at most sportsbooks, but some will have sections specifically dedicated to this wager.
 Player props share a lot in common with fantasy sports, so those with experience in that realm can use them as a transition over to sports betting.